How to Wash and Clean Stuffed Animals and Plush Toys

 It’s a hundred natural anti-allergen made with probiotics.
 It’s eco-safe, made without any chemicals, and is non-GMO.

 There’s no rinsing or wiping needed with this spray.

 People like that they can spray their toys without having to do a full washing.
 There isn’t any smell to it and that it’s made without chemicals.

 GOGOODA 7 Piece Mesh Laundry Bags

-- Perfect Combination: 7 different sizes laundry bags fit all your washing needs.
-Especially good for delicates, lingerie,...
+- Perfect Combination: 7 set different size laundry mesh bags fit all your washing needs.
+Especially good for delicates,...